 This stage can be very time-consuming and cumbersome, but it’s better than having no trust at all where everyone is divided.

 Stage 2: Representation Of Everyone

 In the final stage of trust, inclusion has been achieved and leaders have begun working with each other and with each other’s functional teams.
 At this point, inclusion is replaced with representation.

 Representation is the true goal and groundwork for trust.
 In the beginning, it’s inclusive because there’s no one who can represent anyone else, so it’s vital to hear everyone.
 But in the long run, most people are more concerned about being represented than they are about being included.
 In this stage, the needs and impact on other areas are included and represented, but not every leader needs to be present to make a decision because the decision-maker understands the needs and constraints of all departments.

 With this level of trust, decision-making, problem-solving and movement on priority outcomes go extremely quickly because the entire organization is seen and understood on a practical, functional level by all leaders.
 There’s no need to waste time including everyone, and there won’t be any wasted time in the aftermath fixing breakdowns caused by blind decision-making.

-Cross-functional problem-solving is the best way to build trust, following the three stages listed above.
-When we are able to work together and truly trust one another, we become high-functioning, accountable, outcome-driven teams and organizations.
+Cross-functional problem-solving is the best way to build trust in the workplace, following the three stages listed above.
+When we are able to work together and truly trust one another, we become high-functioning, accountable, outcome-driven teams and organizations.in